Assessing the Performance of Leja and Clenshaw-Curtis Collocation for Computational Electromagnetics with Random Input Data: Stochastic Collocation

 where the initial point $y^{(0)}$ can be chosen arbitrarily in $\left[-1,1\right]$ \cite{leja1957}.
 Given a weight function $\rho(y)$ with support in a bounded interval $\left[a, b\right]$, weighted Leja sequences \cite{journals/siamsc/NarayanJ14} can be constructed as

+For weight functions corresponding to \glspl{pdf} of uniform distributions, we can still use the unweighted Leja rule \eqref{eq:leja_unweighted} with a simple scaling.
 Although we do not consider unbounded domains in this work, we note that results concerning the Leja sequences in unbounded domains can be found in \cite{jantsch2018, journals/siamsc/NarayanJ14}.
 Leja nodes are nested by definition, therefore, any level-to-nodes function satisfies the nestedness constraint.
 In the context of this work we opt for $m(\ell) = \ell+1$, such that $\#\left(Z_\ell \setminus Z_{\ell-1}\right) = 1$.
 Moreover, the weighted Leja nodes are tailored to the given weight function $\rho(y)$.
 Finally, by integrating an interpolant constructed with a given Leja sequence, Leja-based quadrature rules can be constructed \cite{journals/siamsc/NarayanJ14}.
 In the case of weighted Leja sequences, the corresponding quadrature weights are also tailored to the given weight function.